chrisgrieser/obsidian-theme-design-utilities/README.md

 - [Want some Sass with your obsidian theme?
 Here's How and Why](https://publish.obsidian.md/hub/04+-+Guides%2C+Workflows%2C+%26+Courses/Guides/Want+some+Sass+with+your+obsidian+theme%E2%80%BD+here's+How+and+Why)

 ## Installation
-Right now, the plugin is still in beta.
-It can be installed with the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).

-This plugin will be available in Obsidian's Community Plugin Browser: `Settings` → `Community Plugins` → `Browse` → Search for *"Theme Design Utilities"*
+This plugin is available in Obsidian's Community Plugin Browser: `Settings` → `Community Plugins` → `Browse` → Search for *"Theme Design Utilities"*

 ## Contribute
 Pull Requests adding more utilities are very welcome!